 After your story is published, be sure to check for comments.
 Sometimes it takes a day or two before people visit and catch up on the stories, so you may have comments coming in for a week or more.
 Currently, we don’t have a mechanism in place to send authors an email notification when someone comments on a story of theirs.
 We do hope to remedy that in the future.

 After the publication of your first story or post, an Author Page appears on your account.
 By default, this page will only contain a mention of how many stories you have contributed to date and a linked list of them.
 If you wish to give more in-depth biographical information on this page, you may submit the desired information by contact form or email it to email@example.com.
 We cannot vouch for the truth of any such information provided, but ask you only to share information about which you feel comfortable being honest.
 If you believe you need falsehoods to hide your identity, you would be better served by not sharing details at all.
 Under no circumstances will contact information be allowed on Author Bios.

 We’d also like to make you aware that your username will appear in the URL for your Author Page.
 So if you have previously asked for a different display name than your username, you may wish to request the closure of your account and then create a new one before submitting stories or posts, as we cannot change usernames.

 Check out our FAQ.
-If your query remains unanswered, you can use the Contact Us form to shoot us an email or send one directly to firstname.lastname@example.org.
+If your query remains unanswered, you can email us at firstname.lastname@example.org.
 We’ll get back to you as quickly as we can.